grumpygk/cardatron/README.md

 #### filename.duplicateSeparator - defines how duplicate card image files are denoted.

-So for this meta data the duplicate seperator is defined as '-', so the '-' charater is used to indicates that what follow is the copy # of the card.
+So for this meta data the duplicate separator is defined as '-', so the '-' character is used to indicates that what follow is the copy # of the card.
 The original file should be defined without a copy number.

 Example:

     game\cart_type\filename.jpg   -- first copy of card
     game\cart_type\filename-2.jpg -- second copy of card, can be excluded from searches using 'exclude duplicates' option.

-#### search.querySeparator - character that allows multiple queries to be combined in one serch request.
+#### search.querySeparator - character that allows multiple queries to be combined in one search request.

 So for this meta data the querySeparator is defined as '&', so as an example: